 How to keep your child well nourished when side effects of ADHD medication affect appetite and eating patterns.

 Ten-year-old Ben Richardson is tall, sturdy and muscular – for an eight-year-old.
 The lively fifth-grader tips the scales at just 65 pounds.
 On ADHD medication since age five, he’s seen improvement in every area of functioning, except for appetite.
 That’s because stimulant medications also work on the part of the brain that controls hunger.
 “I’m just not hungry at mealtime,” Ben explains.

 “It’s like taking a diet pill and then sitting down at the table to eat,” says Dr. Larry Silver, Professor of Psychiatry at Georgetown University Medical School.
-Dr. Silver, and many other experts, counsel parents to time meals between doses of medication-but for many ADHD children like Ben, that strategy can be challenging.
+Dr. Silver, and many other experts, counsel parents to time meals between doses of medication-but for many attention deficit disorder (ADHD or ADD) children like Ben, that strategy can be challenging.

 “It’s a double edged sword,” says his mother Michelle.
 “On medication I can get him to the table, but I can’t get him to eat.
 Without it, I can get him to eat, but I can’t get him to sit still at the table.”

 Michelle’s concern is shared by thousands of other parents who are frustrated by the sight of full dinner plates untouched, and school lunches unopened.
 “The instinct as a mother is to provide food and nutrition for your children,” says Michelle.
 “I can’t force feed him, and meals often end up with me begging or the two of us arguing.”